 While originally a Dota 2 mod, the auto chess genre is now one of the biggest on mobile, with a wide variety of standalone apps and modes in existing games riding the crest of the hype wave.
 In fact, there are now so many options on mobile or tablet that it’s difficult to know where to begin when it comes to choosing a game.
+This is why we decided to create a list of the best auto chess games on mobile.

 Valve’s official take on auto chess, Dota Underlords, currently rules the roost, and it’s easy to see why.
 Not only is it the most visually-stunning of the bunch but it also features your favourite characters from Dota 2.
 Given that the genre started as a Dota 2 mod, it makes sense that this entry is proving to be the biggest hit.